Chapter 336 — Title

 Procedure on Notice Claiming Excuse

-When the seller notifies the buyer of a delay or allocation under section 336.2-615, the buyer can cancel the contract …
+When a seller notifies the buyer of a material or indefinite delay or an allocation justified under section 336.2-615, …

 336.2-701